Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 Arizona Performance Insights

-- The Wildcats outscore opponents by 36.6 points per game (scoring 99.6 points per game to rank second in college basketball while allowing 63.0 per outing to rank 59th in college basketball) and have a +183 scoring differential overall.
+- The Wildcats are outscoring opponents by 36.6 points per game with a +183 scoring differential overall.
+They put up 99.6 points per game (second in college basketball) and give up 63.0 per contest (59th in college basketball).

-- Arizona comes out on top in the rebound battle by an average of 21.4 boards.
-It is collecting 45.0 rebounds per game (third in college basketball) compared to its opponents' 23.6 per outing.
+- Arizona wins the rebound battle by 21.4 boards on average.
+It collects 45.0 rebounds per game, which ranks third in college basketball, while its opponents grab 23.6 per contest.

-- Arizona has won the turnover battle by 2.0 turnovers per game, committing 14.4 (314th in college basketball play) while forcing 16.4 (29th in college basketball).
+- Arizona wins the turnover battle by 2.0 per game, committing 14.4 (314th in college basketball) while its opponents average 16.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.